-- 1. Read the General Venting Instructions on page 21 and Venting Requirements on page 22 before proceeding.
-These instructions and requirements must be followed in addition to the instructions below that are specific for Power Vent configurations. - Determine which Power Vent arrangement will be used for the installation; vertical or horizontal termination.
-See Figure 36 and Figure 37 on page 34. - 3.
-Determine the vent pipe size for the installation, see Venting Requirements on page 22. - 4.
+- 1. Read General Venting Instructions (page 21) and Venting Requirements (page 22) before proceeding.
+These instructions and requirements must be followed in addition to the instructions below that are specific for power vent configurations. - 2.
+Determine which power vent arrangement will be used for the installation; vertical or horizontal termination.
+See Figure 39 and Figure 40 (page 35). - 3.
+Determine the vent pipe size for the installation.
+See Venting Requirements (page 22). - 4.
 Plan the layout of the vent piping backwards from the termination point outdoors to the water heater.
 Layout the vent piping to use a minimum of pipe and elbows. - 5.
 Install the termination first.

-If the vent piping will terminate vertically, through a roof, see Vertical Termination Installation on page 24.
+If the vent piping will terminate vertically, through a roof, see Vertical Termination Installation (page 25).

-If the vent piping will terminate horizontally, through a sidewall, see Sidewall Termination Installation on page 26.
+If the vent piping will terminate horizontally, through a sidewall, see Sidewall Termination Installation (page 27).